nopnop2002/esp-idf-can2websocket/README.md

 - There are three terminating resistors on the CanBus.
 - The resistance value of the terminating resistor is incorrect.
 - Stub length in CAN bus is too long.
 See [here](https://e2e.ti.com/support/interface-group/interface/f/interface-forum/378932/iso1050-can-bus-stub-length).

+# WEB Page
+The WEB page is stored in the html folder.
+You can change it as you like.

 # Reference